junzhaohu/project/final project outline.md

 ![plot of chunk unnamed-chunk-13](figure/unnamed-chunk-132.png)

-Flights that occur later in the week and on the weekend are more often cancelled, with airlines EV, MQ and 9E cancelling more than 15% of flights.
+In Figure 6 and 7, flights that occur later in the week and on the weekend are more often cancelled, with airlines EV, MQ and 9E cancelling more than 15% of flights.
 9E is more likely to cancel long flights while EV is more likely to cancel shorter flights.
 The rest of the airlines seem to have no relationship between flight length and cancellation.